2 Solutions for Handling the #1 Objection from Private Money Lenders

 “Have you ever done this before?
 Have you done a deal?”

-But wait…don’t panic!
-Keep reading, because I’m about to share why this simply question can so often tangle you up.
-And even better, I'm going to help you out by sharing exactly how I handled this question successfully back when I was “wet behind the ears” as an investor.
+Even better, I’m going to help you out by sharing exactly how I handled this question successfully back when I was “wet behind the ears” as an investor.

 Here’s why, plain and simple…

-It’s a credibility issue.
+It’s a credibility issue

 In other words, the people you view as potential private lenders just don’t believe you’re going to do what you say you’re going to do because of your lack of investing experience.
-It's just the something you'll have to face head-on that private lender prospects will likely feel squeemish about lending to you if they suspect you haven’t done your fist deal yet.

 So today, I’m going to tell you how to handle the #1 objection you’re going to face when you start talking to private lenders – so you can turn the corner and get that critical private money.